 Diavik began producing diamonds in January 2003, and the Company sold its first rough diamonds in March that year.
-Diavik diamonds are highly regarded in the international commercial marketplace.
-Most are one carat or larger, white in color and have good clarity.
+Diavik diamonds are highly regarded in the international commercial marketplace particularly for their white colour and good clarity.
 Diavik’s exceptional grades make it one of the most valuable diamond mines in the world.

 Dominion Diamond Corporation does not operate the Diavik Diamond Mine.
 The mine is operated by Diavik Diamond Mines (2012) Inc., a subsidiary of Rio Tinto plc, one of the largest and most highly regarded mining companies.
 Under the joint arrangement, Rio Tinto operates the mine and Dominion Diamond pays 40 per cent of the mine’s operating and capital costs while receiving 40 per cent of the mine’s diamond output.